-The Michigan State football program traces its roots back to 1896.
-The instantly-recognizable helmet brandishes a Spartan logo in the club’s signature green and white school colors.
+The Michigan State football program traces its roots to 1896.
+The instantly recognizable helmet brandishes a Spartan logo in the club’s signature green and white school colors.

-The stadium is always rocking on game day, and mascot Sparty helps to whip the crowd into a frenzy.
-The school fight song is Victory for MSU and was introduced way back in 1915.
+The stadium is always rocking on gameday, and mascot Sparty helps to whip the crowd into a frenzy.
+The school fight song is “Victory” for MSU and was introduced in 1915.
 Here is Michigan State’s record in football and some other notable facts about the Michigan State team.

 The Spartans have laid claim to the national crown six times.
 The last came in 1966 and was the second of back-to-back titles for perhaps the best squad in program history.
-Michigan State was last invited to the college football playoffs after the 2015 season.
+Michigan State was last invited to the College Football Playoff after the 2015 season.

 The in-state rival Michigan Wolverines top the list.
-Annual games are hard-fought affairs and one of the biggest highlights of the regular season schedule.
-The Wolverines hold a 71-36-5 all-time advantage and have won the last two meetings in the series.
+Annual games are hard-fought affairs, and the contest is one of the biggest highlights of the regular season schedule.
+The Wolverines hold a 71-37-5 all-time advantage.